shariq1989/cookbook/content/recipe/sesame-tofu-mushroom.md

 ### ABOUT THE MEAL

 This savory tofu and mushroom stir-fry comes together in about 30 minutes and serves as a perfect vegetarian or vegan main dish.
 The crispy tofu absorbs the earthy mushroom and sesame flavor for a hearty and filling meal.
-I hope you enjoy this recipe that is always on regular rotation in our home.
+I hope you enjoy this recipe our family loves.

 #### What main ingredients do I need for this meal?